Waterloo campaign: Ligny through Wavre to Waterloo: Grouchy chooses Wavre instead of Waterloo

 Gérard favoured moving immediately toward the sound to better support Napoleon, and volunteered IV Corps.
 General Baltus of the artillery disagreed, perhaps worried by the difficulties of moving the guns.
 General Valaze, commanding the engineers of Gérard's corps, initially agreed with Baltus but noted that he had three companies of sappers to remove obstacles, which gave Gérard confidence that guns carriages and limbers could be moved.

 Grouchy was determined to follow Napoleon's instructions to prosecute the Prussians, and rejected Gérard's strategy.
 Grouchy believed his detachment had just encountered the rearguard of the Prussian infantry.
 Furthermore, Blücher's intentions were unclear; the Prussians could decide to fight at Wavre, or continue retreating toward Brussels, or - if attempting to join the Anglo-allies - move in front or behind of the Forest of Soignies.
 The detachment would go to Wavre.
 Grouchy justified his decision after the campaign.
-Fundamentally, he saw his responsibility as the execution Napoleon's instructions; sending even a part of the detachment toward Forest of Soignies would have been in contravention of those orders.
+Fundamentally, he saw his responsibility as the execution of Napoleon's instructions; sending even a part of the detachment toward Forest of Soignies would have been in contravention of those orders.
 Furthermore, it would have been difficult for separated parts of the detachment to support each other near the Dyle; the river was swollen by rain and its banks were swampy.

 As Grouchy moved to join the vanguard, he received a message from Napoleon that confirmed his decision.
-The message, written at the Farm of Caillou on 18 June at 10:00 from, warned of the impending attack on the Anglo-Allied army at Waterloo, and instructed Grouchy to move toward Napoleon from Wavre and to maintain close communication.
+The message, written at the Farm of Caillou on 18 June at 10:00, warned of the impending attack on the Anglo-Allied army at Waterloo, and instructed Grouchy to move toward Napoleon from Wavre and to maintain close communication.
 Grouchy did not act immediately on the new instructions.
 No measures were taken to either detect possible Prussian movement toward Waterloo, or establish closer communication with the main French army.
 Grouchy conducted a direct advance on Wavre.
 The left flank was neglected.
 The Heavy Cavalry Corps was ordered to take up position on the right at Dion-le-Mont, with its position taken over by 6th Light Cavalry Division.